stellar-deprecated/starlight/specifications/sep-payment-channel-mechanics.md

    - e to 0.
 4. Increment i.
 5. I signs and shares:
-   - A formation transaction F.
+   - A open transaction F.
    - A declaration transaction D_i.
    - A closing transaction C_i, that closes the channel without any payment.
 6. R signs and submits F.

-Participants should check the state of the other participant's escrow account after the formation transaction is submitted to ensure the state is as expected.
-Participants may wish to reduce their exposure to griefing by making deposits of initial contributions after formation.
+Participants should check the state of the other participant's escrow account after the open transaction is submitted to ensure the state is as expected.
+Participants may wish to reduce their exposure to griefing by making deposits of initial contributions after the channel is open.
 See [Security](#Security).

 Signatures for F, D_i, and C_i may be shared in a single message.

 The transactions are constructed as follows:

-- F, the _formation transaction_, changes escrow accounts EI and ER to be 2-of-2 multisig accounts.
+- F, the _open transaction_, changes escrow accounts EI and ER to be 2-of-2 multisig accounts.
 F has source account E, and sequence number set to s.

   F has two signers in its `extraSigners` precondition that ensures that if F is